-Best Advice: As I mentioned before, hands down I think the ShopSaavy smartphone app is the best way to find the lowest price.
+Best Advice: As I mentioned before, I think the ShopSaavy smartphone app is the best way to find the lowest price.
 Once you know what the best price is then refer to this article to determine what store will match or hopefully beat that price.

 The main reason to price match is of course to save money, but also convenience.
 If you’re already in the store you’re not going to want to drive all over town to save a few bucks.

 So by knowing and using the stores price match policy, you can hopefully get the best prices in one spot.

 Also, stores like it because it keeps you in their store in the hopes you’re going to buy other items that may not be the best value.

 But since you’re on my blog you ain’t going to let that happen, right?

 The Bed Bath & Beyond price match policy is great as they make it very easy.
 Here are the details.

 – You can request a price match either in-store, via live chat, or by phone (1-800-462-3966).

 – Just show evidence of the lower price and an associate will hook you up with some savings.

 – They will match both local competitors as well as major retailers.